dcbaker/cython/docs/src/userguide/numpy_tutorial.rst

 ===========================

 Declaring types can make your code quite verbose.
-If you don't mind Cython inferring the C types of your variables, you can use the ``infer_types=True`` compiler directive at the top of the file.
+If you don't mind Cython0 inferring the C types of your variables, you can use the ``infer_types=True`` compiler directive at the top of the file.
 It will save you quite a bit of typing.

-Note that since type declarations must happen at the top indentation level, Cython won't infer the type of variables declared for the first time in other indentation levels.
+Note that since type declarations must happen at the top indentation level, Cython0 won't infer the type of variables declared for the first time in other indentation levels.
 It would change too much the meaning of our code.
 This is why, we must still declare manually the type of the ``tmp``, ``x`` and ``y`` variable.